isomerpages/nlb-exhibitions/_geographic/1a-geographic-about.md

 <div class="sgds-container__description">
     <div class="row">
         <div class="col is-full padding--top--lg">
             <p>The Past is a Foreign Country is a selection of projects funded by the irememberSG fund that explore issues of territoriality, space and environment through the trope of memory in Singapore.
-For more information of the specific exhibitions and programmes, please visit <a href="iremember.sg" style="color:#E21216;">iremember.sg</a></p>
+For more information of the specific exhibitions and programmes, please visit <a href="https://eresources.nlb.gov.sg/webarchives/details/www.iremember.sg.html" style="color:#E21216;">iremember.sg</a></p>

             <p>Projects showcase include:</p>
                 <ul>